Multi-Index Satellite Monitoring: Why One Sensor Is Never Enough

 A single NDVI time series cannot answer that question.
 The same number — say, NDVI falling from 0.75 to 0.42 — could result from any of these causes.
 Without additional information, you are guessing.

 Multi-index monitoring solves this by tracking multiple satellite signals for the same area simultaneously.
 Each index is sensitive to different physical properties.
 By examining how multiple indices change together (or don't), you can distinguish and diagnose change events with far greater confidence.
+(New to the topic?
+Start with the Satellite Area Monitoring overview.)

 | Event | NDVI | SAR VV | NDWI | DNB |